Loading

 3. Taxation and Regulation (REG) | Focuses on tax laws and regulations, including individual and corporate taxation, as well as ethics and professional responsibilities in tax practice.
 This section also covers business law and federal tax procedures. | 4 hours |

-4. Discipline Sections | Candidates choose one: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC), or Tax Compliance and Planning (TCP).
-Each discipline tests specific knowledge relevant to that area, such as financial analysis, information systems, or tax planning strategies. | 4 hours |
+4. Discipline Sections | Candidates choose one: Business Analysis and Reporting (BAR) Information Systems and Controls (ISC) Tax Compliance and Planning (TCP) Each discipline tests specific knowledge relevant to that area, such as financial analysis, information systems, or tax planning strategies. |